sobhonium/MinimalSurfaceCrystals/README.md

 For representing minimal surfaces with graphs, we can define two graphs where an imaginary blow in them can lead to a touching surface which is known as the minimal surface.
 For extending graphs and periodically repeating them in space, we need the graphs themselves  (unit cells) and 3 vectros through which these graphs can be periodically repeated and build a crystal.
 We name them g1, g2, g3 which are technically known as generator vectors.

 ### Current tool
 This repo is a simple tool for fine-tuning and generating unit cells and crystals of of minimal surfaces.
 The focus is on their medial axis (skeletons).
+The focus of this repo is to build up these crystals for Gyroid, Primitive and Diamond.
+For learning the math behind them, read my [phD]() file.

 ```python
 import numpy as np